LouisMuriuki/flask-medic/docs/readme.md

 ### 4.setup the Environmental variables
 ### 5.run "env\scripts\activate" to activate your environmental variables

 ### 6.run "python app/app.py" to start the project.

+### Deploying using Docker

+1. Ensure Docker and Docker Compose are installed on your machine.

+2. Create an .env file in the same directory as your docker-compose.yml file.
+Populate it with the required environment variables, including DB_USERNAME, DB_PASSWORD, DOCKER_DB_HOST, DB_NAME, etc.

+3. Place the DigiCertGlobalRootCA.crt.pem file in the ./app directory.

+4. Open a terminal, navigate to the directory containing your docker-compose.yml file.

+5. Run the following command to build and start the services

+``docker-compose up --build``

+6. Access your Flask application at http://localhost:5000.
+The application should be connected to the MySQL database.